- 5 Best Tool for Cutting Tall Grass – Detailed Review - November 21, 2023

 You must feed these certified seed potatoes with a high-quality, well-balanced fertilizer.
 These potato plants should be fertilized once every two weeks during the growing season.
 However, it is essential to fertilize more frequently if the plants show signs of stress or are not growing as vigorously as they should be.

 If you’re lucky to have this potato plant in your garden, you know how fun it is to harvest these beautiful blue vegetables.
-However, did you know that you can do a few things to ensure a bountiful harvest?
+Knowing some facts about the harvesting of these unique potatoes will help you to be more confident:

 These potato plants are susceptible to various problems, including pests and diseases.
 Some of the most common issues include:

-One particular problem with these potato plants is the infestation of potato bugs.
-These pests are small, black, and brown beetles that feast on the leaves of potato plants, causing extensive damage.
+- Potato Bugs: These pests are small, black, and brown beetles that feast on the leaves of potato plants, causing extensive damage.
 A potato bug infestation can quickly decimate an entire crop.
-Unfortunately, these potato plants are particularly susceptible to infestation by these pests.

-Black scurf can be a problem if you have these potato plants.
-This fungal disease affects the tubers of potatoes and can cause them to rot.
+- Black Scurf: This fungal disease affects the tubers of potatoes and can cause them to rot.
 The affected tubers will have black spots and may also be covered in a black mold.
 Black scurf is most common in humid conditions, so keeping your potato plants well-ventilated is essential.